Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 The implementation code and the book differ quite a bit.
 I think the author didn't clean up his code and the tech reviewers did a bad job.

-The sketches is in the corresponding PDF.
+The sketches is in the corresponding PDF. sysbench memory --memory-block-size=1M --memory-total-size=20G --memory-oper=read run The default total size is 100 GB which is a terribly misleading default, cuz anything above my 64 GB capacity is swapped(?)

+sysbench shows that my RAM
+randam write is 3854.65 MiB/sec
+random read is 4090.40 MiB/sec
+sequential write is 40000.96 MiB/sec
+sequential read is 102770.81 MiB/sec

+My RAM is https://www.gskill.com/product/165/396/1691400033/F5-6000J3040G32GX2-FX5, using AMD expo.
+6000 MT/s * 64 bits / transfer * 2 channels = 94 GiB/s.

+My Lan is 1x Realtek® 8126 5Gbps LAN controller.

+So the weighed process speed is about 5 * 2/6.5 + (102770+40000) / 2 / 1024 * 4/6.5 = 44 Gbps.

+Question: We are also ignoring CPU caches completely even though the packets completely fit in our caches.
+I think we have to go through main memory for kernel buffer to user buffer, but what about user buffer to strings and afterward?
+We should be able to use CPU cache for sure right?

 Question: I can't figure out what this 350 usec is talking about on page 108.